Looking for things to do in Kyoto at night?

 As most of the eateries are centred in Gion and Pontocho, you might have a chance to meet a geisha or maiko on the road too.

-Gion is the well-known traditional entertainment district in Kyoto that attracts many visitors from all over the world.
+Gion is the well-known traditional entertainment district in Kyoto attracting people from all over the world.

 How To Get To Gion